ujjwalkar0/ujjwal/content/post/concept-of-machine-learning-tutorial-series/index.md

 ---
-title: Concept of Machine Learning Tutorial Series
+title: Concept of Machine Learning Article Series
 subtitle: In this Tutorial Series you will learn basic concept of machine learning, theory, code etc.
 date: 2021-05-18T05:38:24.613Z